 Everything that makes XML an attractive Web services and integration tool can also open dangerous pathways so hackers may gain access to critical services and back-office systems.

 XML Web services are interfaces into applications, and attacks on the transport layer are different and potentially more dangerous than ubiquitous e-mail and network-aware worms.
-Because of its readable form, a crafty hacker can easily hijack an
+Because of its readable form, a crafty hacker can easily hijack an unsecured XML Web services message, inject malicious code, listen for and steal sensitive data or shut down a service.

 In the meantime, enterprises experimenting with internal Web services or are courageous enough to send them to business partners or customers are advised not to rely on traditional network defenses like routers, firewalls and load balancers.
 These tools work at the network layer and not the application layer.